 What Is An Irish Family Visa?

 An Irish Family Visa is a travel document that gives immigration permission to non-EEA country citizens who have Irish family members, provided they meet the qualifications for eligibility.
-It can also be referred to as an Irish Join Family Visa.
+It can also be referred to as the family reunification visa.

 There are several types of Irish Family Visas that you can choose from depending on your circumstances.
 These are: